jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 To configure PagerDuty:

 1. Log in to your PagerDuty account
-1. Visit <strong>Configuration > Services</strong> to choose an existing
-   service API key, or to create a new one
+1. Visit **Configuration > Services** to choose an existing service API key, or to create a new one
 1. Enter the service API key into the "Integrations" tab of the environment tab of the environment in Atlas
 1. Optionally, test the alert.